Due Diligence

 If you are in the middle of a deal and staring at an adjustment schedule that does not make sense, here is what to do:

 If you do not have a QoE report yet, or if you are looking at a seller-prepared adjustment schedule and want a third-party opinion, that is exactly what we do.
 Bedrock QoE specializes in Quality of Earnings for deals between $1M and $30M.
-Flat-fee pricing typically between $15K-$30K, 2-3 week turnaround, and a team that has done hundreds of these engagements across.
+Flat-fee pricing from $6K-$12K, 2-3 week turnaround, and a team that has done hundreds of these engagements across PwC and RSM Transaction Advisory.

 [Book a free consultation](https://tidycal.com/104e8jv/bedrockqoeconsultation) and we will walk through your deal.